DaleKubler/SirRenderClient/target/deployment/SirRenderClient-Readme.txt

    which server the client will be talking to (e.g. runSirRenderClient-JOE.bat, runSirRenderClientGREG.bat, runSirRenderClientJOHN-MICHAEL.bat, etc.)  THIS IS TEMPORARY

-4. Set the ennvironment variables on each server as desired.
-This is only requirted if you want to override the defaults.
+4. Set the environment variables on each server as desired.
+This is only required if you want to override the defaults.
 I can change the defaults locations as desired once you determine the common network mapping location you will be using for all the servers.